 Mark Knoll joined the Editorial Office of C.P.E.
 Bach: The Complete Works in 2004.
 He holds degrees from Pennsylvania State University (B.M., Music Composition), Florida State University (M.M., Music History and Literature), and the University of Michigan (Ph.D., Music History and Musicology; dissertation: “Which Bach Wrote What?
 A Cumulative Approach to Clarification of Three Disputed Works”).
 In 2000 he founded Steglein Publishing, Inc. to publish music from the eighteenth and early nineteenth centuries, as well as books related to this music, and he has edited a volume of Boccherini string quartets for Steglein’s series The Early String Quartet.
 He has worked as a public radio announcer and as a database specialist at an online media company, and he has served on the Board of Directors of the Sing-Akademie zu Berlin and the Society for Eighteenth-Century Music.

 Lisa DeSiro joined the Editorial Office of C.P.E.
 Bach: The Complete Works in 2005.
-Her responsibilities include copy editing and layout of volumes, requisitioning of facsimile plates, proofreading music, and updating the edition website.
-An accomplished pianist, she has performed throughout the Boston area and in Europe, in genres ranging from art song and chamber music to opera and musical theater.
-She is also a published poet and frequently collaborates with composers, providing texts for vocal works.
+Her responsibilities include copy editing and layout of volumes, proofreading music, coordinating facsimile plates, updating the edition website, and compiling the edition newsletter.
+An accomplished pianist, Lisa has performed throughout the Boston area and in Europe, in genres ranging from art song and chamber music to opera and musical theater.
+She is also an active writer, with two books and many individual poems published; her texts have been set to music by several composers.
 Lisa earned degrees from Lesley University (M.F.A., Creative Writing); Longy School of Music (M.M., Collaborative Piano); The Boston Conservatory (B.M., Piano Performance and Accompanying); and Binghamton University (B.A., Literature and Creative Writing).